Skip to main content

 Taster sessions let potential patients experience a group therapy session as a guest so they can better gauge their comfort level with this method of care.
 This cuts down on the number of patients who may drop out in the first few sessions.
 An additional option is to conduct one-on-one screening appointments with potential members to evaluate their readiness for group therapy.

-4. Focus on the “Why,” not the “Who,” of poor attendance
+4. Focus on the “Why,” Not the “Who,” of Poor Attendance

 If group attendance flags, don’t focus on the specific individuals who failed to show up.
 Rather, ask how you can improve group dynamics to make it a comfortable and motivating space for all members.